On this page:

 The 2020/21 NZHS included questions to monitor how New Zealanders are being impacted by COVID-19.
 Many of these questions were previously included in the Ministry of Health’s COVID-19 Health and Wellbeing Survey.

-Provisional monthly results will be released for selected indicators from the 2020/21 NZHS.
-These monthly results will cover:
+Provisional monthly results have been released for selected indicators from the 2020/21 NZHS.
+These monthly results cover:

 - health status and mental health